Fazendaaa/podsearch_bot/README.md

 Two new things in one project?
 Yes, and a third one is [Continuos Integration](https://en.wikipedia.org/wiki/Continuous_integration)(CI) just to be able to push running code at a master branch to be running at the server.
 And, a fourth one, is making a bot that supports it multiple languages.

 Like so, once I've "finished" this code I intend to write an article at [Medium](https://medium.com/) talking about it.
 All the knowledge that I've got it because some one laid a trail so that I can build my own on it.
+## Commands

+# How does it work?
+You can build yourself a bot just like this one, just tag along with the following procedures.
 ## Prerequisites
 Since I've made all of it in a Linux enviroment I just know how to do in it.
 Mac and Windows users must seek help for each particularity of attempting to do on those enviroments.